Managing accommodation bonds and charges for residential aged care

 If a resident chooses to pay some of the bond as a lump sum, the maximum retention amount applies to the total bond.

-If you need to refund the bond balance to the resident or their estate, you are liable to pay interest:
+If you need to refund the bond balance to the resident or their estate, until you make the refund you are liable to pay interest:

-- at the Base Interest Rate (BIR) from the resident’s departure date until the end of the legislated refund period
+- at the base interest rate (BIR) from the day after the resident’s departure, or the day after the resident died, until the end of the legislated refund period

-- at the Maximum Permissible Interest Rate (MPIR) from the date the resident should have received their refund
+- at the maximum permissible interest rate (MPIR) from the day after the resident should have received their refund

 The rate remains fixed at the MPIR until you complete the refund.

-- you’re shown a copy of probate or letter of administration
+- if the resident died – the day after you’re shown a copy of probate or letter of administration

 Deducting fees from bonds